Scotiabank Mortgage Rates & Reviews

 Scotiabank

-Scotiabank (TSE: BNS) is the third largest bank in Canada in terms of assets and market capitalization, with a market cap of over $90 billion as of July 2021.
-This makes Scotiabank a Tier 1 Canadian bank, and one of Canada’s Big 6 Banks.
-Incorporated in 1832, Scotiabank has established itself as Canada's most international bank, with extensive operations throughout Latin America, the Caribbean, Central America and parts of Asia.
-Scotiabank offers a diversified portfolio of financial services to customers with four distinct business lines: Canadian Banking, which makes up 37% of the company's earnings, International banking which makes up 16%, Global Banking and Markets, making up 29%, and Global Wealth Management, which makes up 18%.
-In total, Scotiabank has over 900 branches in Canada and over 2600 branches and offices worldwide.
-This allows Scotiabank to have over 90,000 employees across 120 countries, while serving 23 million customers globally.
+Scotiabank (TSE: BNS) is the third largest bank in Canada in terms of assets and market capitalization, with a market cap of over $90 billion as of September 2024, making Sotiabank one of Canada’s Big 6 Banks.
+Incorporated in 1832, Scotiabank has established itself as Canada's most international bank, with operations in Latin America, the Caribbean, Central America, Europe and Asia-Pacific.
+Scotiabank offers a diversified portfolio of financial services to customers with four distinct business lines: Canadian Banking, which makes up 41% of the company's earnings, International banking which makes up 26%, Global Banking and Markets, making up 18%, and Global Wealth Management, which makes up 15%.
+In total, Scotiabank has 2,200 branches and offices worldwide.
+This allows Scotiabank to have over 89,000 employees in over 15 countries while serving 25 million customers globally.

 Stock Information: